 19. By entering this competition, your organization confirms its agreement to be bound by these terms and conditions.

 20. The applications for the Project will not be returned to entrants after the end of the competition.

-22. The prize draw organizer is Intel Ireland Limited of Collinstown Industrial Park, Leixlip, Co.
+22. The prize draw organiser is Intel Ireland Limited of Collinstown Industrial Park, Leixlip, Co.
 Kildare.
-Any questions or complaints should be sent email@example.com
+Any questions or complaints should be sent firstname.lastname@example.org

 23. The competition and these terms and conditions will be governed by Irish law and any disputes will be subject to the exclusive jurisdiction of the courts of Ireland.